rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 then he saw it and declared it; he established it, and searched it out. ^2827

-And he said to man, Behold, the fear of the Lord, that is wisdom, and to turn away from evil is understanding. ^2828
+And he said to man, 'Behold, the fear of the Lord, that is wisdom, and to turn away from evil is understanding.' ^2828

-And Job again took up his discourse, and said : ^2901
+And Job again took up his discourse, and said: ^2901

 Oh, that I were as in the months of old, as in the days when God watched over me, ^2902